Maintenance of Status

 In addition to activities involving law enforcement or Penn State's Office of Conduct Standards, DISSA must abide by SEVIS reporting requirements in regards to your status in the United States.

 Failure to enroll while you have an Active SEVIS record.
-If your I-20 has a future end date, you must inform DISSA of your intention not to enroll because you have graduated, taken a leave of absence, returning home for military service, etc.;
+If your I-20 has a future end date, you must inform ISSA of your intention not to enroll because you have graduated, taken a leave of absence, returning home for military service, etc.;

 Failure to update your contact information in LionPATH including addresses, telephone numbers, and emails.
 The contact information is used for reporting to SEVIS.
 The permanent address must be an address outside the United States and the local address must be where you sleep while attending Penn State;